johnBuffer/ConstantIndexVector/README.md

 ## Polymorphic references

-It is possible to create polymorphic refernces and convert them to a reference to a base or derived class:
+It is possible to create polymorphic references and convert them to a reference to a base or derived class.
 ```c++
 // Create base class
 struct Base